Roman Fever: Setting

 The story takes place in the afternoon through sunset, in the city of Rome, at a restaurant overlooking the Forum.
 Two wealthy, middle-aged, widowed women are visiting Rome with their two unmarried daughters.
 The setting illustrates the power and class from which the women hail, but the Old Rome context, such as the Colosseum, insinuates Roman Empire-style intrigue.
 The movement from afternoon to sunset indicates the devastation that both women will receive as the story progresses.
 The story's flashbacks take place in both Rome and New York City.

 Analysis

-Knitting is one several figurative motifs in "Roman Fever."
+Knitting is one several motifs in "Roman Fever."
 It is introduced through Barbara's mocking suggestion that she and Jenny "leave the young things," an ironic reference to their mothers, "to their knitting.”
 Jenny objects that the women are "not actually knitting" (Wharton's emphasis).
 To which Barbara replies, "Well, I mean figuratively.

 Critic Kathleen Wheeler argues that the search for truth is one of the story's primary themes.
 And while many readers are initially attracted to the story's surprise ending, Wheeler suggests that the story has levels of complexity that are often overlooked on first reading. "[T]he truth, like the past," Wheeler writes, "is shrouded in mystery."
 Rather than focusing on the answers provided by Grace's and Alida's revelations in the story's concluding pages, Wheeler foregrounds the way in which "Wharton forces upon the reader numerous unanswerable questions."